Quick Answer

 Where Australian non-resident GST is relevant, choose between standard and simplified registration based on operational needs.
 Simplified registration supports electronic registration/lodgment/payment, but it does not allow tax invoices or GST credit claims.

-One last control for 2026: if your decision is UK pension-specific, verify current UK rules and provider terms from UK primary sources before acting, because that evidence is not established in this grounding pack.
+One last control for 2026: if your decision is UK pension-specific, verify current UK rules and provider terms from UK primary sources before acting, because that evidence is not established in the available sources.

-There is no single "most tax-efficient" method confirmed in this grounding pack.
+There is no single "most tax-efficient" method confirmed by the available sources.
 What is supported is that a limited company is legally separate from its owners, and your business structure affects tax and legal responsibilities.
 Next, confirm your business structure first, then verify current HMRC rules before deciding how to contribute.

-This grounding pack does not set a recommended contribution amount.
-It does support keeping records such as bank statements or receipts for Self Assessment.
+The available sources do not set a recommended contribution amount.
+They do support keeping records such as bank statements or receipts for Self Assessment.
 Next, base contributions on income actually received and keep clear records for each payment.

 From these sources, the grounded point is that a limited company is legally separate from its owners, and business structure affects tax and legal responsibilities.
 Specific pension treatment for employer versus personal contributions is not established here.
 Next, verify the current rules before finalizing your bookkeeping approach.